Padre Pio: Luigi Romanelli, medical examination from 1919

-A large number of doctors visited Pio to verify that he was not a braggart.
-The first to study his wounds was Luigi Romanelli, chief physician of the civil hospital of Barletta, by order of the provincial father superior, on May 15 and 16, 1919.
-In his report, among other things he wrote: "The injuries he presents to hands are covered with a brown-red membrane, with no bleeding points, no edema and no inflammatory reactions in the surrounding tissues.
-I am sure that those wounds are not superficial because, by applying the thumb in the palm of the hand and the index finger on the back and applying pressure, one has the exact perception of the existing void."
+A large number of doctors visited Pio to verify whether the stigmata were real.
+The first to study his wounds was Luigi Romanelli, chief physician of the civil hospital of Barletta, by order of the provincial father superior, on 15 and 16 May 1919.
+In his report, among other things, he wrote: "The lesions on his hands are covered with a membrane that is reddish-brown in color, without any bleeding, swelling, or inflammation of the surrounding tissue.
+I am convinced without a doubt that the wounds are not just superficial.
+When I press together my thumb on the palm of his hand and my index finger on the back of his hand, I clearly perceive that a vacuum exists between them."

 Amico Bignami, medical examination from 1919

-Two months later, on July 26, pathologist Amico Bignami arrived in San Giovanni Rotondo.
+Two months later, on 26 July, pathologist Amico Bignami arrived in San Giovanni Rotondo.
 Bignami conducted a medical examination of Pio's wounds in 1919 and launched several hypotheses, among which was that the wounds were a skin necrosis that was hindered from healing by chemicals such as iodine tincture.

 Giorgio Festa, medical examinations 1919 and 1920

 Festa was a physician who examined Pio in 1919 and 1920.
 He was obviously impressed by the fragrance of the stigmata.
 Festa, as Bignami before, had described the side wound as cruciform.
 In his report to the Holy Office of 1925, Festa arrived at a benevolent verdict and attacked Gemelli's critical view of Pio's stigmata, with theological arguments playing the lead role.
+He wrote the stigmata "are not the product of a trauma of external origin, nor are they due to the application of potently irritating chemicals".